Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark

 Evaluating models on the ECCO corpus is complicated by significant OCR quality discrepancies: modern models with vision capabilities often produce cleaner text than ECCO's original OCR, while text-based models may or may not replicate the noise in their input.
 Such differences make direct string-based comparisons problematic and distort evaluation.
 To ensure meaningful assessment across all model types, we post-correct both the ground-truth Latin segments and the full input page texts.
 This OCR post-correction is performed using the OpenAI o1 model~\cite{jaech2024openai} with a specialized prompt from~\cite{kanerva2025ocr}.

 Even after the post-correction, residual noise and other variation still remain in the data.
-Thus, for token-based evaluation, we apply a more traditional rule-based pre-processing pipeline to both predicted and reference strings.
-This deterministic pipeline, informed by our extensive experience with OCR data and domain-specific knowledge, targets common superficial textual variations.
+Thus, for token-based evaluation, we apply a more traditional rule-based preprocessing pipeline to both predicted and reference strings.
+This deterministic pipeline, informed by our extensive experience with OCR data and domain-specific knowledge, targets common superficial textual variations and ensures a fair alignment.
 The pipeline includes Unicode normalization, ligature replacement, lowercasing, digit removal, de-hyphenation, and punctuation stripping.
 Subsequent to these cleaning operations, the strings are tokenized into word-level units.
 More details on the processing steps are presented in Appendix~\ref{appendix:preprocess}.